Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 - Run/walk interval function

 - May not suit more advanced runners looking to measure data

 The best heart rate monitors for runners don’t necessarily have to be fancy.
 This offering from Polar is a straightforward, to-the-point HRM that also measures calories and can connect to some gym equipment.

-It comes with a chest strap which you’ll need to wear if you want to record your heartbeat.
+It comes with a chest strap, which you’ll need to wear if you want to record your heartbeat.
 The strap is soft and comfortable, and doesn’t chafe or cause overheating.
-Forget your chest strap and you’ll lose a day of data!
+But forget your chest strap and you’ll lose a day of data!

 A nice touch is the ability to keep measuring heart rate while in water (up to 98 feet).
 The battery should last up to a year on 30 minutes of exercise a day.
 It’s a little pricey for a basic device, but it will do the job well.

 - 5 different colored styles to choose from

 - Only records HR if chest strap is worn